areguig/spring-boot-starter-echo-proxy/README.md

 # Spring Boot Starter Echo Proxy

-A Spring Boot starter that provides a configurable proxy/mock server for development and testing purposes.
-It allows you to easily mock external services or proxy requests to real endpoints with the ability to modify responses.
+A Spring Boot starter that provides a configurable proxy/mock server .
+It allows you to easily mock external services or proxy requests to real endpoints.

 ## Features